NamazuStudios/docker-compose/Readme.md

 follows.
 Replace ```DesiredTag``` with the specific release you wish to run.

 ```
-TAG=DesiredTag docker-compose build --pull && docker-compose up
+TAG=DesiredTag docker compose build --pull && docker compose up
 ```

+> [!Note]
-**Note:** Multiple exist ways to get Docker to rebuild the containers.
+> Multiple exist ways to get Docker to rebuild the containers.
 Various versions may handle this a slight bit differently.

 # Containers